oSquat/mooltipy/README.md

 Check out the MooltipassClient and Mooltipass classes to see what's implemented and see each utility as excellent examples of how to interact with the device.

-## Support
-Problems, questions, comments, feature requests?
-We're available in the [Mooltipass subreddit](http://reddit.com/r/mooltipass) and idle on freenode as vic or codegor* in #mooltipass.
-E-mailing mooltipy [at my domain] oSquat.com will reach me very quickly too.